JohannesWiesner/tcy/README.md

 ### CRAN-packages
 **EDIT: Still in development!**
 Some R-packages are not (yet) available as conda-packages.
 In order to semi-automate the installation process of these packages in your conda environment, run `install_cran_packages.sh`.
 This script will activate the conda environment, start R in this environment and then install the CRAN-packages via `install.packages()` Note that this is not the recommended way to do it, but some R-packages are simply not available as conda-packages (this should be checked though on a regular basis).

-## Presolved environments
-This repository contains a subfolder called `environments` with a `datasets.tsv` file in it.
-The `packages.tsv` file contains all packages that the [**Complex Systems in Psychiatry Lab**](https://www.zi-mannheim.de/en/research/departments-research-groups-institutes/psychiatry-psychotherapy/researchgroups-psychiatry-e/complex-systems-in-psychiatry.html) needs for its research.
-On top, `environments` contains two subfolders `windows-latest` and `ubuntu-latest`.
-These folders contain pre-solved files of the package specifications found in `packages.tsv` for both Windows and Ubuntu by running a Github Actions workflow that uses tcy & Micromamba behind the scenes to create these files.

-Users can download this repository and use the  `.yml` files within that folder to create a conda environment.

- 1. After downloading this repo users have to set their name `name: ` attribute in the `.yml` file.
- 2. After that they execute the following command to create their
-    environment: `conda env create -f environment.yml` (Note: There is no need to specify `-n environment_name` in this command because the name of the environment was already specified in the first setp.
-More information can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file))

-## Use this repository for your own lab
-This repository is available as a template.
-You can create your own repo and adapt `packages.tsv` to your needs.
-Make sure to allow the Github Runners to push changes to your repository by doing:

-Go to Settings → Actions → General → Workflow permissions → Checkmark "Read and write permissions"

 ## Q & A